Javeed-Pasha/Bike-usage-analytics-project/README.md

 The application fetches data from the [MiBici](https://www.mibici.net/es/datos-abiertos/). from 2020 .

+**Objective:**

+Our project aims to streamline bike-sharing data analysis and visualization by offering a comprehensive solution.
+Through automated data ingestion, processing, and visualization, we empower stakeholders to extract actionable insights more efficiently, enhancing decision-making and operational efficiency.

 **Pipeline description:**

 The Pipelines are orchestrated via  [Mage](https://docs.mage.ai/introduction/overview)

-- Pipeline fetches the data from APIs

-- Then it transforms both data sets and uploads them to Google Cloud Storage.

-- In the next step this data is loaded from GCS into BigQuery.
+- Extraction:The pipeline retrieves data from APIs and stores it in a more optimized data format, Parquet.
+The data files are partitioned based on the year and month.

+- Transformation:Once stored, we proceed to extract the data from the Parquet files on GCS and apply transformative processes.
+This includes filtering out outliers, such as trips exceeding a day in duration, and performing data cleansing tasks such as handling missing values by replacing them with mean values.
+Additionally, we calculate metrics like trip durations to enrich the dataset.

+- Datawarehouse,the processed data is subsequently uploaded to BigQuery, Google's cloud-based data warehouse, where it is stored in partitioned tables.
+Partitioning by year and month facilitates efficient data querying.
+The target tables consist of dimensional data such as _stations_ and _rides_fact_ tables, along with a curated dataset for visualization purposes, referred to as "_rides-analytics_".

-- from BigQuery dataset we analyzing and visualizing bicycle usage patterns and trends using Tableau or other visualization tools..
+- from BigQuery dataset we will be analyzing and visualizing bicycle usage patterns and trends using Tableau, google's data looker or other visualization tools..

 ---